MagdaSzade/playground-backend/README.md

-#Simple Express.js server to send email via heroku addon sendgrid
+#Simple Express.js server to send email via heroku using nodemailer and google API